lucasnorruva/ENTv4/src/docs/go-to-market.md

 ### European Union (EU)
 - **Mandate**: The Ecodesign for Sustainable Products Regulation (ESPR) enforces DPPs, requiring products to carry them from 2026 onward (textiles first).
 The upcoming **Green Claims Directive** will also require verifiable proof for environmental marketing.
-- **Platform Alignment**: The Norruva data model includes all ESPR-mandated fields, such as material composition, recyclability info, and carbon footprint data.
+- **Platform Alignment**: The Norruva data model is built around ESPR's core requirements, including fields for material composition, recyclability, carbon footprint, and specific data points from delegated acts.
+Our dedicated **ESPR Module** ensures full compliance.
 The `greenClaims` feature allows companies to link marketing claims to verifiable data, aligning with the Green Claims Directive.
 EU rules apply equally to imports, broadening our scope to global suppliers.
 - **GTM Focus**: Target EU-based companies and global suppliers who import into the EU, emphasizing turnkey ESPR and Green Claims compliance.

 ### United States (US)